xd2287/transformers/docs/source/en/model_doc/mistral.md

 Mistral-7B-v0.1 is Mistral AI’s first Large Language Model (LLM).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [mistral](https://huggingface.co/models?other=mistral)

 ## Model Details

 Mistral-7B-v0.1 is a decoder-based LM with the following architectural choices: